 While the effects of drinking coffee can be moderate, they only last for 30 minutes to a maximum of one hour.

-Besides, if you really want to do creative work (for example writing a blog), drinking coffee is (at least for most people) an absolute no-go.
+Besides, if you really want to do creative work (for example, writing a blog), drinking coffee is an absolute no-go.

 On the other hand, drinking yerba mate provides the benefits that most of us need – a long-lasting smooth effect of a relaxed and fully focused state.